SPARETECH/rjsf-core/README.md

-# THIS IS A FORK OF [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) CONTAINING [#1666](https://github.com/rjsf-team/react-jsonschema-form/pull/1666) AS SOON AS THIS LANDS WE CAN GO BACK TO USE THE OFFICIAL PACKAGE
+# THIS IS A FORK OF [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) CONTAINING [#1666](https://github.com/rjsf-team/react-jsonschema-form/pull/1666).
+AS SOON AS THIS LANDS WE CAN GO BACK TO USE THE OFFICIAL PACKAGE.

+## Additional Change

+- [#1666](https://github.com/rjsf-team/react-jsonschema-form/pull/1666) uses the `useDefaults` options in `validate.js`.
+This is a breaking change for the general behavior of the form, but was used to fix the if/then/else behavior.
+Each if block is validated on its own and a property with an `undefined` value without being required, will always validate.
+Using `useDefaults` in combination with adding `"default": ""` to the if block properties will have the correct validation.

 [![Build Status][build-shield]][build-url]
 [![npm][npm-shield]][npm-url]